All Products

 kubectl -n kube-system rollout restart daemonset csi-plugin

-• A General-purpose CPFS file system and a corresponding protocol service have been created in the same Virtual Private Cloud (VPC) as the cluster, and the mount target address has been obtained.
+• You have created a General-purpose CPFS file system and its corresponding protocol service in the same VPC as the cluster and obtained the mount target address.
 For more information, see Create a protocol service and obtain a mount target address.

-For optimal performance, create the mount target of the CPFS protocol service and the cluster in the same vSwitch.
+For optimal performance, place the CPFS protocol service mount target and the cluster in the same vSwitch.

 apiVersion: storage.alibabacloud.com/v1beta1